• Home

 Downtown Kyoto is the bustling central business district of Kyoto.
 It’s packed with loads of hotels, shops, restaurants, bars and clubs.
 There is no shortage of entertainment in Downtown Kyoto, but there isn’t generally a great deal of sightseeing to do here.

-Here are a few great options of where to stay in downtown Kyoto:
+Here are a few great options for where to stay in downtown Kyoto:

-Good Nature Hotel Kyoto – Modern Western-style 5 star hotel with central location and serene garden vibe.
+Good Nature Hotel Kyoto – Modern Western-style 5-star hotel with a central location and serene garden vibe.

-Matsui Honkan – Centrally located traditional Japanese-style Ryokan hotel with tatami floors, futon bedding, yakata robes, Japanese gardens, onsen spa and a relaxing ambiance.
+Matsui Honkan – Centrally located traditional Japanese-style Ryokan hotel with tatami floors, futon bedding, yakata robes, Japanese gardens, an onsen spa, and a relaxing ambiance.

 Nol Kyoto Sanjo – Contemporary minimalist hotel with modern Japanese architecture.
 Featuring a bar, lounge, bonsai gardens, and modern comforts.